Wes-Ai/Wes-Ai/README.md

-Hey i'm Wes
+# Hey im Wes

 Working on:
 * Bachelors of Computer Science
 * Website Development
 * Running a home server
-* Building and shreddin my Ebike
+* Building and shreddin' my Ebike